AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 * The parameters "**profile**", and "**level-idx**", MUST be included in the "a=fmtp" line of SDP if SDP is used to declare receiver capabilities.
 These parameters are expressed as a media subtype string, in the form of a semicolon separated list of parameter=value pairs.
 * Parameter "**tier**" MAY be included alongside "**profile**" and "**level-idx** parameters in "a=fmtp" line if the indicated level supports a non-zero tier.

+The receiver MUST ignore any fmtp parameter not specified in this document.

 ### 7.2.2 RID Restrictions Mapping for AV1